-In each metric, in the Data Settings area, you will see an open box where you can write SQL queries on your data.
+In each metric you have the option to use the SQL transform.
+Once you've added the transform you will see an open box where you can write SQL queries on your data.

 SQL stands for Structured Query Language and is a type of code specifically for databases.
 The Grow platform uses SQLite as it’s SQL language, so if you ever want to look up how to do complicated functions with SQL you can look up SQLite tutorial sites.